-In this assignment we are going to implement a web-API following the theory of REST.
+In this assignment, we are going to implement a web-API following the theory of REST.
 We encourage you to have your own ideas about the API service to build.
-Maybe you have some kind of idea you want to start off with an API driven design?
-For those of you without any idea we will present a scenario below.
+Maybe you have some idea you want to start with trough an API driven design?
+For those of you without any ideas, we will present a scenario below.
 That will also give a hint of the extent of this assignment.

-We will emit obvious requirements like error handling, security, good code structure, accessible though HTTP/HTTPS and so on.
-Of course you will implement that without us telling you to!
-Below are some requirements for this assignment, either you choose your own implementation or use our suggestion.
-You are free to choose technical solutions like frameworks and modules for solving tis assignment as long as the examiners could test your solution easy.
+We will emit obvious requirements like error handling, security, good code structure, accessible through HTTP/HTTPS, and so on.
+Of course, you will implement that without us telling you to!
+Below are some requirements for this assignment; either you choose your own implementation or use our suggestion.
+You are free to choose technical solutions like frameworks and modules for solving this assignment as long as the examiners could test your solution easily.

 - The API should at least support representations with application/json

 - The API should try to follow the constraints for Restful APIs

 - The API should embrace the idea of HATEOAS.
 The API should have one entry point and use HATEOAS for making the API browsable.

 - The API should give the client possibilities to create, read, update and delete resources.

 - Unsafe HTTP methods and data about users in the system should require authentication done through the API with the implementation of JWT-tokens.